cheme/web3/database.md

   - `about` id
   - `content` id

 Advance indexing :
    - full text on content, and other search capability (metadata indexing, image analysis...)
    - simple mixed content (both a content and an ID)
    - multiple id from content
    - multiple content in content

+From and About interoperability : in rules language, query language and index definition, we need a way to manage a common use case where `from` and `about` are interoperable (semantically close : a common use case).

 ## Crypto